LennaHammer/English/EVP/out/words_adjective.md

 /steɪl/
 [C1]old and not fresh
 - stale bread
-- Cake goes stale quickly if it's not covered.
+- Cake `goes` stale quickly if it's not covered.

 ## 1968. state-of-the-art ## adjective
 /ˌsteɪt̬.əv.ðiˈɑrt/
 [C1]using the newest ideas, designs, and materials
-- It is a computer system that uses state-of-the-art technology.
+- It is a computer system that uses state-of-the-art` technology`.

 ## 1969. statistical ## adjective
 /stəˈtɪs.tɪ.kəl/